What is Interest on Investments?

-Interest in investments is the periodic receipt of inflows on financial instruments, which may be like the bond, government securities, or bank account.
-It is income earned from the specified form of assets, which may be liquid.
+Interest on investments is the periodic receipt of inflows on financial instruments like bonds, government securities, or bank accounts.
+It may be income earned from the specified form of liquid assets.
 The pay-out can be monthly, quarterly, or annually.
-It is of utmost importance to keep track of the receipt of interest income.
-Over time, new models of money lending are getting evolved, along with that receipt of interest income is also getting modified accordingly.
+Therefore, it is essential to keep track of the receipt of interest income.
+Over time, new models of money lending are evolving, and the receipt of interest income is also modified accordingly.

 Types of Interest on Investments

-Following are the various type of interest on an investment that can be earned from different modes:
+The following are the various type of interest on an investment earned from different modes:

 #1 – Interest from Bonds like Corporate Bonds, Secured Debentures, etc

-Under this, the investor will get interested in bonds like debentures, corporate bonds, certificates of deposits, etc. for the tenure of holding of respective financial instruments.
+Under this, the investor can get an interest in bonds like debentures, corporate bonds, certificates of deposits, etc., for the tenure of holding of respective financial instruments.

 #2 – Bank Account like Saving Account, Current Account, etc

-Under this, the account holder will get simple and compounding interest on the balance in the accounts based on the days for which balance is available in the account.
+Under this, the account holder may get a simple and compounding interest on the balance in the bank account depending on the days of credits available in the bank account.

 #3 – Government Securities

-Under this, an investor will invest in securities issued by various government departments and in the gilt bonds.
-Same as a corporate bond, here also investors will get interested based on the tenure of holding the financial instrument.
+Under this, an investor invests in securities issued by various government departments and gilt bonds.
+Like a corporate bond, investors may get interested based on the financial instrument's tenure.

 Formula